 Dr Alan Hawkins, a professor of family life at Brigham Young University, in Utah, who led the research, says the UK is similarly afflicted: “It may be impossible not to think about divorce in our cultures, where we have high rates of divorce.
 We do know there is a contagion effect, so if someone in your social network divorces, especially someone that you’re fairly close to, you are in a higher risk category for divorce yourself.”

 He adds: “It seems to make people stop and think, ‘I thought they were fine, and what about me?
 What about this problem we’ve never been able to solve?’
 Those kinds of thoughts can organically emerge in people’s minds.”
 Yet, says Dr Hawkins, 53 per cent of the 3,000 respondents’ thoughts about splitting were “pretty soft – they’re not frequent, they don’t want a divorce, they want to work on their relationship to make it better, they’re actually pretty hopeful about the future of their relationship.
-For many, I don’t think those thoughts are signalling an impending demise.”
+Some even consider speaking to a marriage counseling coach to try and improve things within their relationship.
+For many, I don’t think those thoughts are signaling an impending demise.”